Close-up of a smartphone displaying various app icons in a low-light setting.

 Why Decluttering Your Android Home Screen Matters

-• Creates a clean, minimalist Android experience
+• It provides a minimalist, clean Android user experience

 Step 1: I Removed Unused Apps (Digital Declutter)

-• Opened Settings → Apps
+• Opened Settings – Apps

-• Sorted apps by last used
+• Sorted applications by most recently used

 Step 2: I Defined a Purpose for My Home Screen

-My home screen is now designed for:
+My home screen has been specifically designed to:

 • Communication

-• Daily productivity
+• Daily performance

 Step 3: I Used App Folders Strategically